gmdfalk/blockify/README.md

 # blockify
 Blockify is a linux only application that allows you to automatically mute songs and advertisements in Spotify.

 **This is a beta version to support Spotify v1.0.13 and higher.
+New dependencies need to be installed because Blockify switched to Python 3 and Gstreamer1.0.
 It needs wmctrl to be installed and might have limited functionality.**

 ## Installation